inno-devops-labs/S24-core-course-labs/app_python/README.md

 # CI Workflow

 Pull requests to the repository are automatically checked using CI.
 The workflow builds the docker image, runs the tests and pushes a docker image.

+Note that docker image is only pushed if the action is run on a commit to `main` branch.
+The docker image is not pushed when the pull request checks are run.